 prospective buyer needs to see a message at least 7 times before they

 make a purchase.

 I often see websites where web designers let their ideas and design

 get in the way of the message.
 Beautiful sites are great, but design

 alone won’t make money.
 People buy because of the message.
 Work with

-your clients to create compelling copy and irresistible offers and
+your clients to create compelling copy, a call to action, and an

 To learn more about creating websites that get results, join our next